Drug data last refreshed 17h ago · AI intelligence enriched 2w ago

-TARKA is a fixed-dose combination tablet combining trandolapril (ACE inhibitor) and verapamil hydrochloride (calcium channel blocker) in extended-release formulation.
-It is indicated for hypertension management in patients requiring dual antihypertensive therapy.
-The combination works synergistically to reduce blood pressure through complementary mechanisms of action.
+TARKA is a fixed-dose combination tablet containing trandolapril (ACE inhibitor) and verapamil hydrochloride (calcium channel blocker) in extended-release formulation.
+It is indicated for hypertension management, leveraging dual mechanisms to reduce blood pressure through ACE inhibition and coronary/peripheral vasodilation.
+The combination allows for synergistic cardiovascular protection in patients requiring both agents.

-Product approaching loss of exclusivity with moderate competitive pressure (30/100), signaling potential team contraction and shift toward generic transition or lifecycle extension strategies.
+Product approaching loss of exclusivity with moderate competitive pressure (30/100), signaling contraction in brand team size and shift toward generic defense strategies.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.